-Fish passage is important not only for anadromous and catadromous species such as Salmon and Eel, many other species will migrate throughout river systems in order to reach suitable habitat for different life stages.
-We work in line with the Environment Agencies Fish Pass Manual to ensure the most appropriate and cost effective solution for each barrier, where possible ensuring multi-species fish passage.
+Fish passage is important not only for anadromous and catadromous species such as Salmon and Eel, but many other species will also migrate throughout river systems in order to reach suitable habitat for different life stages.
+We work in line with the Environment Agencies Fish Pass Manual to ensure the most appropriate and cost-effective solution for each barrier, where possible ensuring multi-species fish passage.
 We can act as both designer and contractor, as well as providing liaison with regulatory bodies, obtaining fish passage approval and Environmental permitting.

-We are specialists in monitoring aquatic systems, whether its physical, chemical or biological.
+We are specialists in monitoring aquatic systems, whether it’s physical, chemical or biological.
 We are able to offer fisheries monitoring, aquatic ecology, water quality monitoring and physical mapping.

 River restoration appraisals are particularly useful to evaluate the effectiveness of established and new methods.
-We believe strongly in evidence based river restoration and habitat management.; collecting and sharing pre and post restoration data, ensures future restoration design and delivery provide the greatest environmental and financial gains.
+We believe strongly in evidence-based river restoration and habitat management.; collecting and sharing pre and post-restoration data, ensures future restoration design and delivery provide the greatest environmental and financial gains.
 See our monitoring page for more details.

 Flood Alleviation and SUDS